milatabach/coms3930-module1/README.md

 ---

 #### `title()`
-Displays the title of the story on the screen and erases it after a brief delay.
+Displays the story's title on the screen and erases it after a brief delay.

 - **Parameters**: None
 - **Returns**: void